 I loved studying Italian at UCD, largely due to the small class sizes and a close lecturer-student relationship.
 Combining the language with historical and literature modules in Italian helped to shape my understanding of not just the language but also the culture of Italy.
 I also had a wonderful opportunity to go on Erasmus to Urbino, which was vital for my spoken Italian.
-Having another European language brings many more opportunities, I would certainly recommend studying Italian here at UCD.
+Having another European certainly recommend studying Italian here at UCD.